Regret and Belief Complexity Trade-off in Gaussian Process Bandits via Information Thresholding: Conclusions

 Unfortunately, Gaussian Processes exhibit complexity challenges when operating ad infinitum: the complexity of computing posterior parameters grows cubically with the time index.
 While numerous previous memory-reduction methods exist for GPs, designing compression for bandit optimization is relatively unexplored.
 Within this gap, we proposed a compression rule for the GP posterior explicitly derived by information-theoretic regret bounds, where the conditional entropy encapsulates the per-step progress of the bandit algorithm.
 This compression-only includes past actions whose conditional entropy exceeds an $\epsilon$-threshold to enter into the posterior.

-As a result, we derived explicit tradeoffs between model complexity and information-theoretic regret.
-Moreover, the complexity of the resulting GP posterior is at worst finite and depends on the {maximum entropy, also known as Shannon capacity of the observation space, which we assume to be finite}.
-In experiments, we observed a favorable tradeoff between regret, model complexity, and iteration index/clock time for a couple of toy non-convex optimization problems, as well as the actual problem of how to tune hyper-parameters of a supervised machine learning model.
+As a result, we derived explicit trade-offs between model complexity and information-theoretic regret.
+In experiments, we observed a favorable trade-off between regret, model complexity, and iteration index/clock time for a couple of toy non-convex optimization problems, as well as the actual problem of how to tune hyper-parameters of a supervised machine learning model.

 Future directions include extensions to non-stationary bandit problems, generalizations to history-dependent action selection strategies such as step-wise uncertainty reduction methods \citep{villemonteix2009informational}, and information-theoretic compression of deep neural networks based on bandit algorithms.